yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

 That's why your relationship eventually falls apart."
 Or something like that.
-I didn't quite get what's meant by "metrics of success," but if it's what I think it is, they are right: Success for a software outsourcing shop in Kiev is one thing.
+I didn't quite get what's meant by "metrics of success," but if it's what I think it is, they are right: Success for a software outsourcing shop in Kyiv is one thing.
 Success for you, a client of this shop, is something very different.
 Read on.

 **Poor Specs**.